au-research/raido/readme.md

 Note that:
 * you will not be approved to use the demo environment without prior agreement
-* the demo environment is under active development and is very unstable
+* the demo environment is under active development and is unstable
-  * the data gets reset frequently (weekly, sometimes daily)
+  * the data gets reset frequently

 Note that previously, the repo was named `raido-v2`, but that has been [fixed](https://github.com/au-research/raido/issues/4).